C.F.W. Coker Award for Description

 Purpose and Criteria for Selection:

-Established in 1984, this award recognizes finding aids, finding aid systems, projects that involve innovative development in archival description, or descriptive tools that enable archivists to produce effective finding aids.
-To merit serious consideration for the award, nominees must, in some significant way, set national standards, represent a model for archival description, or otherwise have a substantial impact on descriptive practices.
+The C.F.W.
+Coker Award for Description recognizes finding aids, finding aid systems, projects that involve innovative development in archival description, or descriptive tools that enable archivists to produce effective finding aids.
+To merit consideration for the award, nominees must set national standards, represent a model for archival description, or otherwise have a substantial impact on descriptive practices.
 The following types of works or activities may be considered:

 Eligibility:

 Individuals, institutions, or groups of individuals or institutions.
-There are no restrictions on the format in which information is presented and formats may include printed volumes, card catalogs, computerized files, microforms, and slide presentations.
+There are no restrictions on the format in which information is presented.
 Both published and unpublished works produced during the preceding calendar year are eligible.
 This award is not intended for books or articles on descriptive theory.
 Works and activities must involve projects located primarily in North America.

 Sponsor and Funding: